Apply for a Mentorship

 • the applicant’s commitment to the proposed writing project.

-The jury selects apprentice writers from the applicants received and recommends a mentor for each successful applicant from a list of writers submitted Expressions of Interest to serve as mentors.
-The jury’s selection of apprentice writers will be final.
-In order to accommodate availability and other logistical factors, the final selection of a mentor for each successful applicant will be made by WFNS staff.
+In order to accommodate availability and other logistical factors, the final selection of a mentor for apprentice writer will be made by WFNS staff.

 Applications are accepted only through the form at the bottom of this page.
 Please note that completing the application form is the final step in our recommended application checklist:

-Ensure your eligibility.
+1. Ensure your eligibility.

-To pay fee by phone, call us between 9am and 4pm on weekdays at 902 423 8116 with your credit card details.
+To pay fee by phone, call us between 10am and 3pm on weekdays at 902 423 8116 with your credit card details.

 To pay fee by mail, send a cheque (payable to “Writers’ Federation of Nova Scotia”) post-dated for no later than the application deadline.

-Applicants to the Alistair MacLeod Mentorship Program must submit a ‘cover letter’ (i.e., personal responses to six questions about their writing) and a writing sample.
+Applicants to the Alistair MacLeod Mentorship Program must submit a ‘cover letter’ (i.e., personal responses to questions about their writing) and a writing sample.
 Beyond submitting both of the necessary documents on time, what can writers do to strengthen their applications?

 WFNS staff interviewed some key program participants, whose advice converged in the following five tips.